 Who initiated or wrote policy?
 Who is responsible for implementation?

-The Council

-The Council is responsible for
+The Council The impler Council nentation is responsible for

-implementation

 Are there any factors which might contribute to or detract from the implementation of the policy (e.g. financial, legislative, other)?